Sonos accuses Google of stealing wireless speaker secrets in scathing patent lawsuit

 Sonos alleges that Google started lifting its tech in 2015, with the launch of the now-canceled Chromecast Audio streaming dongle.
 Since then, the lawsuit states, “Google’s misappropriation of Sonos’s patented technology has only proliferated, as Google has expanded its wireless multi-room audio system to more than a dozen different infringing products.”
 Sonos says it’s alerted Google “of its infringement on at least four separate occasions dating back to 2016.”

-Sonos is seeking a couple things in its legal offensive: unspecified financial damages and a ban on a laundry list of Google products sold in the U.S., including speakers and laptops.
-In comments to the press, a Google spokesperson reportedly said the company intends to challenge Sonos’ claims and is “disappointed that Sonos brought these lawsuits instead of continuing negotiations in good faith.”
+Sonos is seeking a couple of things in its legal offensive: unspecified financial damages and a ban on a laundry list of Google products sold in the U.S., including speakers and laptops.
+In comments to the press, a Google spokesperson reportedly said the company intends to challenge Sonos’s claims and is “disappointed that Sonos brought these lawsuits instead of continuing negotiations in good faith.”

 We reached out to Google for comment and will update if we hear back.